PRICING FOR GUIDING (2021/22)

 - Technical climbing (multi-pitch, alpine) – 1:1 (recommended), 1:2

 - General mountaineering – 1:5

-Tasty, nutritious mountain fare – $60/person/day for guests and guides.
-Special diets will be charged a premium which is usually around $75 per trip.
+Tasty, nutritious mountain fare – $60/person/day for guests and guides (vegetarian or non-vegetarian diets).
+Special diets will be charged a premium, which is usually around $20 per day.
 Contact us if you have any questions or concerns.

 Our Resources page has details on backcountry traverse-style food typical of our trips.